Expobank: History

 In August 2021, Expobank completed its reorganization by transformation into a joint-stock company (JSC) from a limited liability company (LLC).
 Change of its legal form is aimed at the strengthening of the bank's transparency, ratings, and its further organic growth.

+In December 2023 Expobank was sanctioned by the U.S. Department of the Treasury Office of Foreign Assets Control.
+The bank being designated pursuant to E.O.
+14024 for operating or having operated in the financial services sector of the Russian Federation economy.
+A licence, valid till 21 March 2024, was however granted to effect the wind down of a business and to close accounts, provided payments to sanctioned parties went into blocked accounts.

+In February 2024, Russian President Vladimir Putin allowed Expobank to acquire the Russian division of the British bank HSBC.
+An agreement on the sale was reached in the summer of 2022, but permission from the authorities was required.
+The division's annual revenue is estimated at $15 million, and the number of employees is about two hundred.

 Performance

-The bank has around 50 offices in the largest cities: Moscow, St. Petersburg, Novosibirsk, Kemerovo, Kursk, Voronezh, Orel, Bryansk, Nizhny Novgorod, Omsk, Belgorod, Yekaterinburg, Perm, Ufa, Krasnoyarsk, Surgut, Vladivostok, Khabarovsk, Yuzhno-Sakhalinsk.
+The bank has around 50 branches in the largest cities of Russia, including: Moscow, St. Petersburg, Novosibirsk, Kemerovo, Kursk, Voronezh, Orel, Bryansk, Nizhny Novgorod, Omsk, Belgorod, Yekaterinburg, Perm, Ufa, Krasnoyarsk, Surgut, Vladivostok, Khabarovsk, Yuzhno-Sakhalinsk.

 Ratings

 Expo’s high credit ratings (‘ruА-’, Outlook Stable (Expert RA), ‘A-.ru’, Outlook Stable (NKR)) reflect the bank’s financial stability, high return on equity and solid capital adequacy.